dlu-ch/dlb/doc/ex_tool.rst

       The definition location of the class.

-      It is a tuple of the form (``file_path``, ``in_archive_path``, ``lineno``) and uniquely identifies the tool among all subclasses of :class:`dlb.ex.Tool`.
+      It is a tuple of the form (``file_path``, ``in_archive_path``, ``lineno``) and uniquely identifies the tool among all subclasses of :class:`Tool`.

       ``in_archive_path`` is ``None``, if the class was defined in an existing Python source file, and ``file_path`` is the :func:`python:os.path.realpath()` of this file.